DahyannAraya/copernicus-seasonal-forecast-tools/README.md

 This section provides practical example to help users understand how to work with the copernicus-seasonal-forecast-tools package.
 The notebooks demonstrate key steps including downloading data, computing climate indices, and generating CLIMADA hazard objects.

 - **`DEMO_copernicus_forecast_seasonal.ipynb`**: This is the first notebook to run.
-It demonstrates how to install and use the `copernicus_interface` module to download, process, and convert seasonal forecast data into a CLIMADA hazard object.
+It demonstrates how to install and use the `seasonal_forecast_tools` to download, process, and convert seasonal forecast data into a CLIMADA hazard object.

 ### Notebooks